inno-2023-masters/Sum24-intro-labs/submission3.md

 Second commit
 Third commit
 ```
-- Using ```git reset --soft HEAD~1``` will remove all uncommited changes and all untracked files as well as the changes introduced in the last commit.
-The changes won't stay the your working tree
+#### Using ```git reset --soft HEAD~1``` will remove all uncommited changes and all untracked files as well as the changes introduced in the last commit.
+The changes won't stay the your working tree.
 ```
 suwil@SUWILANJI-PCV3 MINGW64 ~/Desktop/First Year Masters/Third Semester/Devops/Lab 1/Sum24-intro-labs (git-reset-practice)
 $ git reset --hard HEAD~1